mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `notes`
 An `array` of zero or more strings containing additional information.
-If there is only one entry in the array, the array can be a just a string.
+If there is only one entry in the array, the array must be omitted.
 Example:

 * Indicating a restriction:
 ```json